 - The Samenhuizen website is also a good place to look for houseshare ads, but it is currently only available in Dutch.

-- Sharing is the cheapest rent option.
+- Sharing is the cheapest option when finding a rental apartment in Ghent.
 You can expect to pay anything from as little as €250/month for a room (bills excluded).

 - Zebrastraat also offers over 100 apartments in 3 different buildings at the same location.
 All the apartments can be rented for a minimum period of 3 months.